seanbaxter/circle/variant/README.md

 * [Member type traits](https://github.com/seanbaxter/circle/blob/master/imperative/README.md#type-traits) `.template`, `.type_args` and `.string`
 * Pack `static_assert`

 But all that wasn't enough for a clean variant.
-To address pain points discovered during this effort, I implemented two more major features:
+To address pain points discovered during this effort, I implemented two additional major features:

 1. [`__preferred_copy_init`](#converting-constructor) and [`__preferred_assignment`](#converting-assignment) provide the intelligence for the converting constructor and converting assignment operator.
 They perform overload resolution given an expression and a collection of types, and indicate the type that has the best viable construction or assignment.
 If there is no viable operation or multiple best-viable operations, each builtin returns -1.
 2. [`__visit`](#visit) and `__visit_r` are multi-dimensional, single-expression visitor operators.
 They make implementing `std::visit` a one-line affair.